xd2287/transformers/docs/source/en/model_doc/splinter.md

 This model was contributed by [yuvalkirstain](https://huggingface.co/yuvalkirstain) and [oriram](https://huggingface.co/oriram).
 The original code can be found [here](https://github.com/oriram/splinter).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [splinter](https://huggingface.co/models?other=splinter)

 ## Documentation resources

 - [Question answering task guide](../tasks/question-answering)